How to Choose the Best Tea for Kombucha

-However, there are some teas to be avoided when making Kombucha.
+However, there are some teas to avoid when making Kombucha.

 Teas to Avoid

-- Flavored teas such as Red Zinger or Chai – these are often flavored using essential oils that may damage the culture.
+- Teas with flavorings teas such as Red Zinger or Chai: these often contain essential oils that may damage the culture.
 There are varying opinions about Earl Gray as it contains oil of bergamot but several people have brewed Kombucha with it successfully.
 You may not want to use it as your main tea but it adds nice flavor and body.

-- Strongly smokey teas such as Lapsang Souchong – while they won’t technically damage the Kombucha, the flavor is considered a poor match by most brewers.
+- Strongly smokey teas such as Lapsang Souchong.
+While they won’t technically damage the Kombucha, the flavor is a poor match in most cases.

-Of course, now that I said don’t use these teas, everyone will want to use these teas and the comments will fill with people who have used them successfully.
+Of course, now that we said don’t use these teas, everyone will want to use these teas and our inbox will fill with emails from people who have used them successfully.
 That’s one of the beautiful things about Kombucha: Experimentation!

-Look for my next post about teas: Yerba Mate, Rooibos, Pu-erh and the wonderful world of Tea Tasting.
+Check out this post about exotic teas: Yerba Mate, Rooibos, Pu-erh (the secret “5th tea” type to some) and the wonderful world of Tea Tasting.

 Quick Tea & Kombucha FAQ